Chicken farm, Victoria, Australia

 Fast-food giant KFC is one of Australia’s most established restaurants with more than 700 stores.

-KFC UK and six countries across Europe have all agreed to source chickens from suppliers with higher welfare standards.
+KFC in six countries across Europe have all agreed to source chickens from suppliers with higher welfare standards.
 And it’s time for Australia to follow suit.